 How much does it cost to sponsor a child with Maisha?

-We ask for a minimum donation of £25 a month, which works out as £5.77 a week or 82 pence a day, although many of our sponsors choose to give more.
+We ask for a minimum donation of £35 a month although many of our sponsors choose to give more.
 This monthly amount means that we can achieve lasting results from your sponsorship.
 If you prefer, you can make your payments quarterly, twice a year or annually.

 How does sponsorship work?

 Child sponsorship creates a unique personal connection between you and a child and their family.
 As part of your sponsorship you can exchange letters and photos.
 Your donations will be used to fund our Education projects in the country where your sponsored child lives.